petermok-1213/psms/BackendGuide/README.md

-# A guide for using Mongoose
+# A demo app using Mongoose/Mongodb as the DB

-Most of the code is copied from Monash FIT2095 lecture material, comment is added by me.
+Most of the code is copied from Monash FIT2095 lecture material

+comment is added by me.